Explore Our MacArthur Campus

 A great teacher, and we have plenty of great teachers, can teach anywhere.
-But a beautiful new space certainly helps!
-The opening of the new MacArthur Campus represents a transformative moment in the life of our middle school and in the lives of our students and teachers.
-The students have settled in quickly, bringing life and energy, intellectual engagement, and enthusiasm with them.
+But a beautiful space certainly helps!
+The MacArthur Campus represents a transformative moment in the life of our middle school and in the lives of our students and teachers.
+The students continue bringing life and energy, intellectual engagement, and enthusiasm with them.

 St. Patrick’s middle school program is characterized by a tight-knit student community, devoted faculty and staff who have chosen to become experts in early adolescent education, and rigorous academics scaffolded by instruction in non-cognitive skills.

-As Dan Spector, Assistant Head of School and Head of the Upper School, said, "Individually and collectively, the teachers know their students.
+Assistant Head of School and Head of the Upper School Dan Spector said, "Individually and collectively, the teachers know their students.
 They know their strengths, they know their areas of growth, and they know what is required to get the best from them."

 The mix of flexible and more traditional instructional spaces enables St. Patrick’s talented faculty to meet the cognitive and academic needs of students at the same time that it enhances the strong sense of community that has become a characteristic of the current program.
 “The environment is built specifically for Grades 6, 7, and 8 students,” said Rochelle Hargraves, Assistant Head of School for Finance and Operations, who is deeply involved in the project.
 “And it is a superb place to learn.